nodejs/uvwasi/README.md

 * PR the release commit.
 Once it lands, create a GitHub release with the same notable changes.
 When doing the GitHub release you will need to select `Choose a tag` and type in the new tag.
-That should result in ` Create new tag: vX.Y.Z on publish` where X.Y.Z matches the tag you specificed.
+That should result in ` Create new tag: vX.Y.Z on publish` where vX.Y.Z matches the tag you specified.
 * Update uvwasi in Node.js or any projects you want to update - there are several other projects that use uvwasi.